Welcome to the Whitecote Governing Body!

 We have wide range of skills and backgrounds which makes the governing body an interesting mix of people who all share the same drive to support school improvement.

-The Governing Body consists of 13 Members:
+The Governing Body constitution consists of 11 Members:

 - 2 Parent representatives